KoesGroup/Snakemake_plant_methylSeekR/README.md

 First, you need to create an environment for the use of Snakemake with [Conda package manager](https://conda.io/docs/using/envs.html).
 1. Create a virtual environment named "atacseq" from the `global_env.yaml` file with the following command: `conda env create --name BSanalysis --file ~/envs/global_env.yaml`
-2. Then, activate this virtual environment with `source activate BSanalysis`
+2. Then, activate this virtual environment with `conda activate BSanalysis`

 The Snakefile will then take care of installing and loading the packages and softwares required by each step of the pipeline.